thepiyushkumarshukla/thepiyushkumarshukla.github.io/_posts/2026-04-09-Soft-Skills-In-CS.md

 ***Case 4***

 By pivoting more and more in Mr. Abhay's network, I again found a hidden gem named **Aman Yadav**.
 Truly a legend.
-Now he grabbed my hand and guided me to many more people, and also supported me financially when I needed it + also opened many more earning opportunities for me.
+He guided me to many more people, and also supported me financially when I needed it + also opened many more earning opportunities for me.
 His entry in my life is one of the greatest turning points ever.

 ***Case 5***